Welcome to McMaster University’s ‘Quick Start’ website. Select the steps above to begin.

 Similar to a high school student council, the MSU (or McMaster Students Union Inc.) is the representative/governing body for all full-time undergraduate students at McMaster.
 It supports and administers more than 250+ cultural, academic and social issues clubs on campus.
 It also operates one of our campus pubs1280, the Union Market convenience store, and a number of other services.
 As a full timestudent, you automatically become a member of the MSU.
 For a complete listing of student clubs, please visit the MSU’s recognized club listing.

-Your success is at the core of the services and programs offered by the Student Success Centre at McMaster University.
-Our long-standing commitment will support you from the summer prior to your first year to 5 years after graduation in the areas of student orientation, academic skills, leadership, service-learning, volunteerism, educational planning, employment and career transition.
+Your success is at the core of the services and programs offered by the Student Success Centre.
+The Centre will support you from the summer prior to your first year to five years after graduation in the areas of student orientation, academic skills, leadership, service-learning, volunteerism, educational planning, employment and career transition.

 With five libraries across campus, there is sure to be one that fits you the best.State-of-the art facilities and friendly staff will make researching that first university paper just a little less stressful.
 Check out their website for great information on how to take advantage of all of their resources and services.

 From setting up your MacID to your McMaster email address, using the Mosaic student portal, Mac-WiFi, student computer labs–UTS (University Technology Support) provides all the support services to keep you up and running online.

 If you require special accommodations, our dedicated team is here to provide you with all the support you need to be successful at university.
 Be sure to connect with us early to discuss the options available to you.